awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 For all of the hosted zones that are now using white label name servers, change the following values:

 + Change the TTL for the NS record for the hosted zone to a more typical value for NS records, for example, 172800 seconds \(two days\)\.
-This will reduce the number of DNS queries that DNS resolvers forward to Amazon Route 53, which will reduce your Amazon Route 53 bill\.

 + Change the minimum TTL for the SOA record for the hosted zone to a more typical value for SOA records, for example, 900 seconds\.
 This is the last value in the SOA record\.

 ## Step 10: \(Optional\) Contact recursive DNS services<a name="white-label-name-servers-contact-recursive-dns-services"></a>

 *Optional* If you're using Amazon Route 53 geolocation routing, contact the recursive DNS services that support the edns\-client\-subnet extension of EDNS0, and give them the names of your white label name servers\.
-This ensures that these DNS services will continue to route DNS queries to the optimal Amazon Route 53 location based on the approximate geographical location that the query came from\.
+This ensures that these DNS services will continue to route DNS queries to the optimal Route 53 location based on the approximate geographical location that the query came from\.

 For a list of the recursive DNS services that support edns\-client\-subnet, see [A Faster Internet: Participants](http://www.afasterinternet.com/participants.htm)\.
 For more information about how edns\-client\-subnet works, see [A Faster Internet: How It Works](http://www.afasterinternet.com/howitworks.htm)\.